 Hardware devices are definitely the costlier option.
 Aside from the fact that the devices themselves are quite expensive, they also require people with technical knowledge to set up, configure, and maintain.

-A hardware VPN might only be affordable to large corporations, while software is entirely scalable, working well for everything from startups to multinational corporations.
+A hardware VPN price might only be affordable to large corporations, while software is entirely scalable, working well for everything from startups to multinational corporations.

 A software VPN is the perfect option for small and medium businesses that are looking to expand and need a simple solution that’s flexible, adaptable, and easy to manage.
 Hardware VPNs might appeal more to large corporations that might have bigger budgets and are not planning to grow dramatically.